Aiding in the diagnosis of acute infection caused by dengue virus

 A cross-reactivity panel of bacteria (n=12), viruses (n=15), and parasites (n=2) was tested, and all were negative by the Altona Dengue RT-PCR assay.

-The Altona Real Star (ARS) DENV is a qualitative, reverse transcription-PCR (RT-PCR) assay targeting the 3' UTR polyprotein gene.
-The assay includes a heterologous amplification system (internal control) to identify possible RT-PCR inhibition and to confirm the integrity of the reagents of the kit.
+The Altona Real Star DENV is a qualitative, reverse transcription polymerase chain reaction (RT-PCR) assay targeting the 3' untranslated region polyprotein gene.
+The assay includes a heterologous amplification system (internal control: IC) to identify possible RT-PCR inhibition and to confirm the integrity of the reagents of the kit.
 Specimens are run on the LightCycler 480 following nucleic acid extraction using the NucliSENS EasyMag (BioMerieux).
-Real-time RT-PCR technology utilizes reverse-transcriptase (RT) reaction to convert RNA into complementary DNA (cDNA), PCR for the amplification of specific target sequences and target specific probes for the detection of the amplified DNA.
+RT-PCR technology utilizes a reverse-transcriptase reaction to convert RNA into complementary DNA, PCR for the amplification of specific target sequences, and target specific probes for the detection of the amplified DNA.
 The probes are labelled with fluorescent reporter and quencher dyes.
 Probes specific for DENV RNA are labelled with the fluorophore FAM.
-The probe specific for the Internal Control (IC) is labeled with the fluorophore JOE.
-Using probes linked to distinguishable dyes enables the parallel detection of DENV specific RNA and the internal control in corresponding detector channels of the real-time PCR instrument.(Package insert: RealStar Dengue RT-PCR Kit 2.0.
-Altona Diagnostics, Hamburg.
-01/2017)
+The probe specific for the IC is labeled with the fluorophore JOE.
+IC control in corresponding detector channels of the RT-PCR instrument.(Package insert: RealStar Dengue RT-PCR Kit 2.0.
+Altona Diagnostics; 01/2017)

 Tuesday, Thursday